Valdas2000/flab-DIY-stack/README.md

 # flab-DIY-stack

-**An open-source technical manual and toolkit for building a black-and-white film lab at home.**
+**Build a complete black-and-white film laboratory at home.**

-This project documents the practical and chemical workflows behind DIY film development using modern materials and techniques, with a special focus on phenidone-based developers.
+This manual documents practical workflows for modern DIY film development.

-It is built as a modular knowledge stack for advanced hobbyists and analog photographers, providing end-to-end instructions, printable resources, 3D-printable lab components, and calibration workflows.

-The project covers all aspects of black-and-white film processing — from in-house darkroom setup (safety, chemical storage, labeling systems), through negative development (recipes, processing techniques, reusable chemistry), to digitizing equipment (drawings, estimates, STL models, wiring, assembly), and finally to positive processing (digitization and tonal inversion).
+It emphasizes phenidone-based chemistry and reusable processes.

+The structure is modular.
+Each component serves a specific function:
+- Darkroom construction (safety protocols, chemical storage, organizational systems)
+- Negative development (formulations, processing techniques, chemistry maintenance)
+- Digitization equipment (technical drawings, parts lists, 3D models, assembly guides)
+- Digital conversion (scanning workflows and tonal inversion methods)

+These resources target advanced practitioners and experimental photographers.
+They combine technical precision with accessible instructions.

-> The original content is written in Russian, with planned translations into English and Polish.
+> Original content in Russian.
+English and Polish translations in progress.

 ---

-### Semi-Professional DIY Approach

-While this project is DIY-oriented, the organization and methodology align more closely with those of a small professional lab.
-It features structured inventory management (including internal indexing and cataloging of substances), best practices for storage (separating long-term archival and short-term operational chemicals), and encapsulated preservation methods using inert gases.
-These techniques elevate a home lab setup to a semi-professional standard, borrowing from the modern practices of photo chemists and general laboratory technicians.

-Yes — it can be done at home, and these are the best practices known to contemporary analog workflow specialists.
+### Beyond DIY: Lab-Grade Standards

+This approach remains accessible but borrows methods from professional environments.
+It incorporates structured inventory management with indexed chemical cataloging.
+It separates long-term archival storage from daily working solutions.
+It employs inert gas preservation techniques to extend chemical life.

+These are not amateur improvisations.
+They are standard practices from photo chemistry and laboratory management.
+They transform home setups into precise, reliable workspaces without specialized infrastructure.

+Can you implement professional standards in a personal space?
+Yes.
+These pages show how.

 ---

-### Educational Background and Motivation
+### Why This Project Exists

-This open-source project is partly a response to questions from my former students who are asking me about analog photography.
+My former photography students keep asking about analog processes.

-Over the years, I've collected and systematized answers to questions ranging from "Where do I begin?" and "How do I do this properly?" to "What went wrong?" and "How can I improve this setup?".
-These questions, and the desire to provide structured, reliable guidance, gave rise to this modular resource covering lab construction and process organization.

-I hope that fellow educators and enthusiasts returning to analog photography will find this material helpful—not only to reduce the time spent searching through scattered online sources, but also to provide a solid and safe starting point for their creative journeys.

-This project reflects my ongoing effort to select the best available methods, tools, and workflows that are practical, safe, and educationally appropriate for home and classroom use.

-I'm happy to share my experience—feel free to build upon it, remix it, and make it your own.
+Questions accumulated over years: "How do I start?"
+"What's the proper technique?"
+"Why did this fail?"
+"How can I improve?"
+These queries formed a pattern.
+They revealed a need for clear guidance on darkroom setup and workflow organization.

+This resource distills practical knowledge for educators and returning enthusiasts.
+It aims to replace hours of scattered internet searches with tested, reliable methods.
+Safety, accessibility, and educational value guide every recommendation.

+These pages contain techniques selected for home labs and classroom settings.
+They favor practical solutions over historical completeness or commercial specialization.

+This is experience made shareable.
+Take what serves you.
+Adapt what doesn't.
+Pass it forward.

 ---